ceph/ceph/doc/dev/cephfs-snapshots.rst

        $ ceph fs set <fs_name> allow_new_snaps true

-To make a snapshot on directory "/1/2/3/", the client invokes "mkdir" on "/1/2/3/.snap" directory.
+When snapshots are enabled, all directories in CephFS will have a special ``.snap`` directory.
+(You may configure a different name with the ``client snapdir`` setting if you wish.)

+To create a CephFS snapshot, create a subdirectory under ``.snap`` with a name of your choice.
+For example, to create a snapshot on directory "/1/2/3/", invoke ``mkdir /1/2/3/.snap/my-snapshot-name`` .

 This is transmitted to the MDS Server as a CEPH_MDS_OP_MKSNAP-tagged `MClientRequest`, and initially handled in Server::handle_client_mksnap().
 It allocates a `snapid` from the `SnapServer`, projects a new inode with the new SnapRealm, and commits it to the MDLog as